 QuICS offers graduate students unique opportunities to learn about quantum information processing, to interact with leading experts in the field, and to become involved in world-class research.
 Outstanding students with an interest in quantum information and computer science are encouraged to consider joining QuICS as graduate researchers.

-Course offerings in quantum information at Maryland include an introductory graduate course on quantum information processing (first offered in Fall 2015) as well as advanced courses on selected topics in quantum information.
+Course offerings in quantum information at Maryland include an introductory graduate course on quantum information processing (CMSC 657) as well as advanced courses on selected topics in quantum information.

 QuICS Fellows work with graduate students in several programs, including